Dobpbiu/secure-pin-generator/README.md

 # secure-pin-generator

 Generate PINs.
 It works with list of exclusions of most commonly used PINs, that based on leaked passwords reviews.
-Right now generator doesn't exclude your birthdate from selection.
-But I intend to add this function in the near future.
+Generator will exclude your birthdate from selection, at your request.

 -----------------------------------------------------------------------------------------------------